 We provide legal, organizational, and moral support to hundreds of nonprofit organizations located throughout Oregon, across the country, and around the world.

-Director and Attorney for Nonprofit Support Services
+Director and Attorney for Center for Nonprofit Law

 David is a recognized expert on nonprofit law and he regularly presents seminars and workshops on nonprofit law topics to a wide variety of audiences.
 David has been a planner and coordinator for the Oregon State Bar’s Continuing Legal Education Seminars on Advising Nonprofit Corporations in 1999, 2001, 2002, 2003 and 2004.
 He also regularly gives specialized seminars for CPAs and other professionals who advise or lead nonprofit organizations, including seminars specifically for schools and churches.